UK watchdog to review, cap payday loan rates

 The FCA will also take on investigations from the outgoing consumer credit regulator, the OFT, and consider whether it should start its own for the worst performing firms.

-The watchdog expects about a quarter of payday lenders will exit the market rather than try to meet the FCA’s new authorisation requirements.
+The watchdog expects about a quarter of payday lenders will exit the market rather than try to meet the FCA’s new authorization requirements.

 Richard Lloyd, executive director of consumer lobby group Which? said there should be a ban on excessive fees and charges when borrowers default which can be as high as 30 pounds.